HaTT: Hadamard avoiding TT recompression: Conclusions and limitations

 \section{Conclusions and limitations}

 We propose a Hadamard product-free TT recompression algorithm, named HaTT, for efficiently recompressing the Hadamard product of TT tensors.
 Utilizing the property of multiplication within the Hadamard product, the HaTT algorithm avoids the explicit representation of the Hadamard product and significantly reduces the overall computational cost of the rounding procedure compared to all existing TT recompression algorithms.
-Future work will focus on further analysis of the HaTT algorithm and its potential application in recompressing the Hadamard product of quantum TT tensors.
-Furthermore, this work primarily focuses on recompression when the target ranks are predetermined.
-Future research will explore tolerance-controlled recompression of the Hadamard product, which is also of significant interest.
+Future work will focus on further analysis of the HaTT algorithm and its potential application in recompressing the Hadamard product of quantum TT tensors. { This work primarily focuses on recompression when the target ranks are predetermined.
+While establishing rigorous $ \varepsilon $-stopping criteria for randomized algorithms like HaTT remains theoretically challenging, recent advances in random matrix theory suggest that probabilistic error bounds could potentially be developed for tensor decompositions.
+This represents an interesting direction for future theoretical work, although practical $ \varepsilon $-based stopping rules can still be implemented using empirical error monitoring.} In addition, future research will explore tolerance-controlled recompression of the Hadamard product, which is also of significant interest.